 Art Night is an annual event organized by Ca’Foscari.
 If you like to be immersed in a wide variety of culture, you will certainly love this event.
 It gives you the opportunity to attend many cultural events, in the broad sense of the word, all over Venice.
-The 2018 date and program isn’t available yet, but you can expect visits to palazzos and other historical buildings which open exceptionally, meetings with authors in bookstores, guided tours, concerts, light shows, activities for children, and many more.
+You can expect visits to palazzos and other historical buildings which open exceptionally, meetings with authors in bookstores, guided tours, concerts, light shows, activities for children, and many more.
 The entrance is usually free, but reservations might be required depending on the location.
 The main difficulty is to choose what to attend, as it only lasts one night.

 Tradition July 14-15

 The Festa del Redentore is one of the few events in Venice which still has a very strong bias towards the locals.
 To remember the plague of 1576, a pontoon bridge is built across the canal to Guidecca to the Redentore church.
 On Saturday, the Bacino di San Marco fills up with boats, festively decorated with balloons and garlands.
 Thousands of Venetians await the fireworks while dining on the boats or along the Riva with family and friends.
 The fireworks are very impressive and one of the best I have ever seen.
 The religious celebrations take place on Sunday and include a mass and a procession.
 The festivities end with a series of regatas on Sunday afternoon.
 More information on the different events and the historical background can be found in my post ‘Enjoy the Festa del Redentore with these insider tips’.

 10. Regata storica